cloro

 • Full Playwright and Puppeteer compatibility

-• Usage-based pricing scaling with browser-hours
+• Usage-based pricing that scales with browser-hours

 Pros

-• Purpose-built for AI agents — the developer ergonomics fit the workflow
+• Purpose-built for AI agents.
+The developer ergonomics fit the workflow

 • Session persistence handles the ChatGPT auth challenge cleanly